-In contrast to ref.
-[2], [3], and our work here, ref.
-[4] proposed a Power Controlled Multiple Access (PCMA) protocol that uses a separate control channel for "busy tone" instead of RTS/CTS to avoid collisions, in which the signal strength of the busy tones received by a node is used to determine the power level at which this node may transmit without interfering with other on-going transmission.
+In contrast to [2], [3], and our work here, [4] proposed a Power Controlled Multiple Access (PCMA) protocol that uses a separate control channel for "busy tone" instead of RTS/CTS to avoid collisions, in which the signal strength of the busy tones received by a node is used to determine the power level at which this node may transmit without interfering with other on-going transmission.

 Reference [7], as in our work here, does not assume the use of minimum transmit powers.
-It proposed to always transmit RTS/CTS and intermittently transmit data packets at the maximum power.
+It proposed to always transmit RTS/CTS and intermittently transmit data packets at maximum power.
 The increased interference and EN effects due to the use of large transmit power are ignored.
 The approach aims to save energy, but spectral reuse is not improved.

 Instead of just using minimum transmit powers, this paper proposes to adjust the transmit power of a transmitter based on its connectivity requirement with its receiver as well as potential interferences with its surrounding links.
 Intuitively, if the transmit power of a transmitter is decreased, it is more likely for other nodes to interfere with its receiver because of the decreased SIR; on the flip side, the interference of the transmitter to other nodes will be reduced.
 How to judiciously adjust the powers of neighboring nodes based on the distances among them (more exactly, the power-transfer matrix that describes their power relationships) in a distributed and parallel manner is our key focus here.
 As described earlier, there is generally a tradeoff between EN and HN.
-This paper primarily focuses on elimination of HN entirely in the network as far as algorithm design is concerned.
-The algorithms, however, are actually amenable to modifications that aim to decrease EN at the cost of some HN, to improve overall network throughput at the cost of unfairness in the network.
-This will be demonstrated in Section V of this paper.
+The two algorithms proposed in this paper aim to eliminate HN in the network.
+The algorithms, however, are actually amenable to modifications that aim to decrease EN at the cost of some HN.
+The tradeoff between EN and HN (hence, network capacity and fairness) are explored.
+Based on such modifications, in the later part of this paper, we find that it is not always true that we can improve network capacity by sacrificing fairness, and vice versa.
+Indeed, both network capacity and fairness can deteriorate simultaneously when there are too many HNs in the network, even though ENs have been decreased.

 The rest of this paper is organized as follows.
-Section II defines the graph models that capture the interference relationships among links to facilitate algorithmic design later.
+Section II defines graph models that capture the interference relationships among links to facilitate algorithmic designs.
 Section III presents our first power control algorithm called Decoupled Adaptive Power Control (DAPC), in which each node only monitors its local surrounding to effect its own power adjustment.
 Different nodes can compute and adjust their transmit powers simultaneously while making sure that no new interference relationships and HN will be created in the process.
 Section IV presents our second power control algorithm called Progressive-Uniformly-Scaled Power Control (PUSPC), which performs better than DAPC by solving a deadlock problem from which DAPC may suffer.
 The combination of DAPC followed by PUSPC is also investigated.
-Section V evaluates the performance of our proposed algorithms based on the criteria of network capacity, fairness, and amounts of EN and HN.
+Section V evaluates the performance of our proposed algorithms based on the criteria of network capacity, fairness, and amounts of EN and HN, and demonstrated the influence of the tradeoff between EN and HN on network capacity.
 Finally, Section VI concludes this paper.